Battle of Changshao: Background

+Duke Huan of Qi (middle) and Guan Zhong (right) depicted on Wu Family Shrines stone-relief.

 Duke Xiang of Qi was assassinated in 686 BC; one month later, his successor was also assassinated.
 Duke Xiang's younger son, Xiaobai, took the throne in the spring of 685 BC as the Duke Huan of Qi.
 Duke Huan's elder brother, Lord Jiu, believed that he was the right person to take the throne, so he allied with Duke Zhuang of Lu and launched a war against Duke Huan.
 However, the army of the State of Lu was defeated by Qi in the Battle of Qianshi, and Duke Zhuang of Lu was almost killed in the battle.
 Realizing that the State of Lu was supporting Lord Jiu, Duke Huan of Qi was annoyed.
 He planned to attack Lu as revenge.